1EC4/cosc315p3/README.md

 ## Core Features

 **Part 1: Memory Management**
-- [x] Takes a sequence of virtual addresses to extract the page number and offset for each address
+- [x] Takes a sequence of virtual addresses to extract the page number and offset for each address.
-- [x] Reads an input file containing the number of bits for page and offset, followed by a list of virtual addresses
+- [x] Reads an input file containing the number of bits for page and offset, followed by a list of virtual addresses.
-- [x] Calculates the page and offset numbers using bit-wise operations
+- [x] Calculates the page and offset numbers using bit-wise operations.
-- [x] Prints out the virtual address that is read, along with the calculated page and offset numbers
+- [x] Prints out the virtual address that is read, along with the calculated page and offset numbers.

 **Part 2: File Systems**
-- [x] Opens a pre-formatted virtual file system
+- [x] Opens a pre-formatted virtual file system.
-- [x] Reads an input file containing and tokenizes each line into 1 - 3 tokens
+- [x] Reads an input file containing and tokenizes each line into 1 - 3 tokens.
-- [x] Evaluates the first token and jump to the appropriate command
+- [x] Evaluates the first token and jump to the appropriate command.
-- [x] Processes the command on the file system and prints actions to the terminal
+- [x] Processes the command on the file system and prints actions to the terminal.
-- [x] Save the file system to ensure persistence
+- [x] Writes to the file system to ensure persistence.

 ## Design Choices
-  1. We chose to solve the first part on paper first for how the offset and page would be calculated then afterwards implemented it in c
+  1. We chose to solve the first component on paper outlining how the offset and page would be calculated, then implemented the program in C.
+  2. In order to avoid using division or modulus operators, we used shift left `<<` and shift right `>>` operators.
-  2. Because the project is two distinct parts we decided to separate them with their own makefiles and folders for clarity sake.
+  3. To improve clarity, we separated the project into separate directories, each with their own makefiles.
+  4. We also used C to program the second component for a lower-level implementation that C++ would offer.
-  3. We keep all of part 2s functions in one file due to there only needing to be a handful.
-This meant there was a need to give each task its own header file along with a c file to accompany it.
+  5. We kept all of the second components file system functions in one file as there is a small amount of them.
+This allowed us to keep the project simple without an abundance of C files accompanied by its own header files.

 ## Build instructions